 - TBD: Small group tours if COVID protocols allow.

 Who We Are:

 The transition from elementary school to middle school is an important one.
-While students and parents are sometimes worried about this transition, we find that with the right support, encouragement and attention, students (and parents/caregivers) thrive at Lakeside.
+While students and families are sometimes worried about this transition, we find that with the right support, encouragement, and attention, students (and parents/caregivers) thrive at Lakeside.
 As some of you may already know, the middle school years are some of the most exciting, challenging, and (above all else) interesting for our children.
 These years are some of the most important in terms of growth and development.
 As with any type of development, there can sometimes be growing pains.
 By having supportive parents/caregivers, our children will finish these years stronger academically, socially, and emotionally.
 As a school, we look forward to working together as a team in helping our children get the most out of their middle school years.

 - Ms. Laura Saulle: Office Associate

 - Ms. Heather Lindsay: Current 8th Grade School Counselor/ Rising 6th Grade Counselor

 - Ms. Lisa Wright: Current 6th Grade School Counselor / Rising 7th Grade Counselor

 - Mr. Cabell Guy: Current 7th Grade School Counselor / Rising 8th Grade Counselor